-Our Mission is to provide low cost comprehensive mental health services to individuals, couples, families, and groups throughout Los Angeles County, and to provide training for interns and counselors who are working towards licensure in the mental health field.
+The mission of The Maple Counseling Center (TMCC) is to provide low-cost comprehensive mental health services to individuals of all ages, couples, and families throughout Los Angeles County, and to provide training for graduate and postgraduate students who are working towards licensure in the mental health field.

-Our History began in 1969, when the Beverly Hills Board of Education and City Council jointly funded a contract for a community study recommending how Beverly Hills might best deal with the growing problems within the community.
-Following this study, the Beverly Hills Community Advisory Committee formed, and in July 1972, the Board of Education assigned a liaison from the district to function as Director of Training for a newly formed organization known as The Maple Center.
+In 1969 the Beverly Hills Board of Education and the Beverly Hills City Council jointly funded a community study recommending how Beverly Hills might consider addressing growing community problems.
+Following this study, the Beverly Hills Community Advisory Committee was formed, and in July 1972 the Board of Education assigned a liaison from the Beverly Hills Unified School District to serve as the Director of Training for The Maple Center, located on Maple Drive.

-Initially, we focused on the increasing drug problems identified by concerned parents and community members, using paraprofessionals and student peer counselors, but within a short time the Center hired professionals to address the growing needs within the community.
+Initially, The Maple Center focused on the increase in substance use identified by concerned parents and community members.
+Paraprofessionals and student peer counselors were initially utilized to provide services, but within a short time, the Center hired professional clinical staff to address the growing needs of the community.

-Our Board of Directors and Officers is comprised of leading citizens who volunteer their time to raise funds and provide oversight for the goals and mission of TMCC.
-Our Board is dedicated to recruitment of members who reflect TMCC’s growing needs and service population.
-Each year Board members renew their commitment to increase fundraising through the support of various events and personal solicitations.
-The Center’s Board knows that mental illness affects more than the patient, as family members, friends, neighbors, and coworkers are also involved.
+Our Board of Directors and Officers is comprised of leading citizens who volunteer their time to raise funds and provide oversight for the goals and mission of the Center.
+On an annual basis, Board members renew their commitment to support the organization through fundraising and working to identify new sources of revenue.
+The Center’s Board appreciates that mental illness impacts more than the client, and always includes family members, friends, and co-workers.

-Since our beginning, donors have been the mainstay of the Center.
-Generous individuals, concerned foundations, and community-oriented businesses have supported our programs and services.
+Since our founding, our donors have been critically important.
+The generosity of individuals, foundations, municipalities, and businesses has always supported The Maple Counseling Center’s programs and services.